reskillamericans/website/content/about/david-fowler/index.md

 +++
 title = "David Fowler"
 slug = "david-fowler"
-jobTitle = "Microsoft Software Architect" order = 1
+jobTitle = "Software Architect, Microsoft" order = 1
 group = "Advisor"
 draft = false
 linkedIn = "in/davidfowl/"

 cardText = "Everyone can build a fulfilling career in tech if given the opportunity, and I want to make sure that more people that look like me have that opportunity.”"